 where third party binary .bin program files are stored

-where RFzero example program binary .bin files are stored.
+where RFzero program binary .bin files are stored.
 This directory also includes the RFzeroPrograms.txt file that is a control file used by the RFzero Manager to link to the .bin files

 If you want you can also make an installation, after having made the standard installation, in another directory where all files and directories are located relatively to the position of the RFzeroManager.exe file.
-This can be useful to make e.g. a USB stick installation for “portable” use.
+It can be useful to make e.g. a USB stick installation for “portable” use.
 To make a local installation please follow the procedure below

 - Run RFzero Manager and see if there are any updates.
 If so please update